rajeevramani/ocp4-metal-install/README.md

    - Load the CentOS_8.iso image into the CD/DVD drive
 1. Boot all virtual machines so they each are assigned a MAC address
 1. Shut down all virtual machines except for 'ocp-svc'
-1. Use the VMware ESXi dashboard to record the MAC address of each vm, these will be used later to set static IPs
+1. Use the Prism dashboard to record the MAC address of each vm, these will be used later to set static IPs

 ## Configure Environmental Services